-However, in the interests of children’s safety, we recommend that service begin the full safety checking process as soon as possible in an emergency or unexpected situation.
+However, in the interests of children’s safety, we recommend that centre/service begin the full safety checking process as soon as possible in an emergency or unexpected situation.

 Under Section 39(3) of the Vulnerable Children Act, service providers are required to be able to provide details on any safety check done on a person and their work history including: